Study level

 Outcomes

-This project seeks to understand the perceptions and lived experience of people with mental ill-health accessing mental healthcare in regional and rural Australia, and/ or related service providers and policy makers.
-Practical recommendations for mental health service delivery will be developed based on the findings.
+This project will investigate the perceptions and lived experience of people with mental ill-health accessing mental healthcare in regional and rural Australia, and/ or related service providers and policy makers.
+Practical recommendations and implementation strategies will be developed based on the findings.

 Skills and experience